 Unfortunately, money is a lot like the Blind Men and an Elephant fable we all know.
 Each one perceives it differently.
-Money is such a multi-faceted and all-pervasive element of our system that our capability to obsess about one aspect of it prevents us developing a proper appreciation of what it actually is.
+Money is such a multi-faceted and all-pervasive element of our system that our capability to obsess about one aspect of it prevents us from developing a proper appreciation of what it is.

-What is the velocity of money?
+What’s the velocity of money?

 In simple words, the velocity of money refers to how fast money passes from one holder to the next.